Dissertation Proposal Announcement

 - Response to the initial request to review the proposal abstract should be within a day or two.
 If either Dr. Malcarne or Dr. Heaton does not respond within a couple of days, please contact the respective office to ensure that he or she is in town.
 Should either director be unavailable to review the dissertation proposal abstract in a timely fashion, the other Director can provide the review.

 - Once the director has approved the abstract, it is ready to be sent for distribution.
-Submit the approved abstract by e-mail to the SDSU Program Coordinator, Lynsey Miller (firstname.lastname@example.org), making sure to copy this email both to your dissertation chair and the Director who provided approval.
+Submit the approved abstract by e-mail to both Program Coordinators, Lynsey Miller (firstname.lastname@example.org) and and Kristin Deveraux (email@example.com), making sure to copy this email to your dissertation chair and the Director who provided approval.
 Please follow the guidelines listed below when submitting the proposal abstract for distribution:

 - The file should be a Word document.
 The title of the file should be Dissertation Proposal Defense [Your complete name] [date of the defense].